 University Studies Abroad Consortium is a nonprofit organization that works with highly sought-after universities to ensure top-notch education.
 Students can study abroad in Spain aided by USAC’s well-prepared programs.
 The programs also provide various avenues for experiencing the local culture.

 Spend a month in the summer experiencing the culture of Spain.
 International students can join Forum-Nexus Study Abroad Program that takes participants to multiple European countries for a cross-cultural experience.
 Participants can choose from a range of courses, from Management and Music to Economics , and accumulate at least six course credits.
 In Spain students experience Spanish culture in...

 Learn Spanish in Granada, one of the most ancient and culturally diverse cities in Spain.
 Sol Education Abroad has a study abroad and Spanish immersion program designed to fill a student's semester, trimester, or academic year with a variety of courses and activities, like excursions to the Alhambra Palace, a seat of power of the Sultans, and a tour of Arabic tea shops in the cobblestone street...

 Get to experience spending two to four weeks of your summer in the vibrant city of Barcelona.
 Barcelona SAE lets students boost their views on experiential education by integrating intensive Spanish Language and Culture classes with daily cultural activities and excursions.
 Gives out the opportunity to meet new friends, visit Tarragona and Valencia.

-For almost 30 years now, ISA has been committed to providing high-quality educational programs to international students.
-Participants will be given the chance to choose from nine different programs located in nine of Spain's culturally-rich cities.
-Students will partake in various cultural activities, join classes with local students, and attend the country's most prestigious institutions in o...
+For almost 30 years now, ISA has been committed to providing high-quality educational programs for international students.
+In Spain, students can choose from a wide variety of programs located throughout nine of Spain's culturally-rich cities.
+Students will partake in various cultural activities, join classes with local students, and attend the country's most prestigious institutions.